PREDICTIONS AND THREATS FOR THE YEAR IN CYBERSECURITY

 LBB: You were a cyber policy adviser to the U.S. Department of Defense for a year that ended last September.
 Can you tell us about your government work?

 SR: There’s a federal statute that enables people to go back and forth from government to the private sector—or nonprofits anyway.
 This is a vehicle that the federal government can use to get experts to help them out for a short time.
 I was in cyber policy in OSD [Office of the Secretary of Defense].
 It deals with all kinds of cyber issues to help inform the secretary to make decisions.
-If the Department of Defense is going to go cyberbomb somebody, there needs to be careful thought and understanding of how you do that—authorities and capabilities and agreements and all that.
+If the Department of Defense is going to going to engage in cyber operations, there needs to be careful thought and understanding of how you do that—authorities and capabilities and agreements and all that.
 But the department also needs to defend itself, and I worked mainly on the defensive side.